mulfvik/OpenUIforCforUE/README.md

  * Player Controller Class choose BP_PlayerController

 Add Exponential height fog to the level from Visual Effects.
+For each 3D Tiles Tileset you need to add the Cesium Globe Anchor component to it and make it "movable"

 ## Want to contribute?
 Please do, contributions are more than welcome.
 Start with an ["Issue"](https://github.com/mulfvik/OpenUIforCforUE/issues) and reference in your pull request.